 Hence, this is where nutrigenomics comes in.
 As a science, nutrigenomics investigates the relationships between nutrition, gene expression, and human health.
 This branch of science is an endeavor towards unveiling the root of human diseases via the classical debate of nature versus nurture.
 Once the science has become more established, it did not take long before private companies began offering nutrigenomics testing.

 Privatized, commercial genetic testing is not a new concept.
 Various companies have offered genetic testing services with the goal of providing consumers with personal information.
 Some companies offer genetic testing services to provide heredity information.

-Others would offer genetic testing services to provide information on genetic markers that indicate a predisposition towards certain diseases.
-This is typically done by looking at certain genetic markers for health and analyze for genetic mutations.
+Others offer genetic testing services to provide information on genetic markers that indicate a predisposition towards certain diseases.
+This is typically done by looking at certain genetic markers for health and analyzing for genetic mutations.
 Common mutations investigated include single nucleotide polymorphisms (SNPs) and inserts and deletions (INDELs).